-DWN is a two person operation – me (Doug), and my assistant and photographer, Jenna.
+DWN is a three-person operation – me (Doug), and my assistant and photographer, Jenna.
+You will also find my wife, Irma Kane, working at coin shows alongside me.
 I personally choose every coin in our inventory based on its originality, appearance, rarity, its “cool” factor, and my customers’ needs and wants.

 Where do you buy your coins?